 - Liver diseases

-Venous outflow obstruction doesn’t cause bilateral lower limbs edema and it’s better to be removed from the differential diagnosis.
+Venous outflow obstruction doesn’t cause bilateral lower limb edema and it’s better to be removed from the differential diagnosis.

 Treatment of Cardiac Insufficiency